AlamHasabie/transport-game-backend/README.md

 - start_time : time when the game starts
 - game_timeout : game finish timeout
 - time_left : time left of the game , in milliseconds
+- keys : array of offered answer(s)
+- answer : index of answer by player.
+Null if not answering.

 ### player_status
 - money : money